 Website / Editorial Assistant

 In addition to her current role at OC87 Recovery Diaries, Lena works an office job, reads manuscripts for a literary agent, and serves on the editorial staff for the literary magazine, Philadelphia Stories, and the academic journal, Occasional Papers on Religion in Eastern Europe.
-Lena grew up in Philadelphia, where she also resides, and is currently pursuing her MA in Publishing at Rosemont College, where she previously received her MFA in Creative Writing.
-She enjoys reading, writing, and playing computer games.
+Lena holds a bachelor’s in English from Temple University, as well as master’s degrees in both creative writing and publishing from Rosemont College.
+She hails from the City of Philadelphia and enjoys reading, writing, and playing computer games.